muhammadimran021/Marvel/README.md

-This concept is also known as Unidirectional DataFlow.
-It provides severals benefits like, as the source of the view state is isolated, it's cycle of emissions can be tested easily.
+This concept is also known as [Unidirectional Data Flow](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)).
+It provides several benefits like, as the source of the view state is isolated, it's cycle of emissions can be tested easily.

 ```kotlin
 // ...